Azure-Samples/openai-end-to-end-baseline/README.md

    az storage blob upload -f chatui.zip --account-name "st${BASE_NAME}" --auth-mode login -c deploy -n chatui.zip
    ```

-1. Restart the web app to launch the site.
+1. Restart the web app to launch the site. *(This can be done from your workstation or the jump box.)*

    ```powershell
    az webapp restart --name "app-${BASE_NAME}" --resource-group "rg-chat-baseline-${LOCATION}"